aidacademie/formation_excel/Histograms.md

 Histogram is a graphical representation of data that comprises a series of contiguous columns. the height of which correspond to the frequency of observations that fall within the range of values covered by each column.

+## Exercise
+The table represents the number of pigeon by its height in inches.
+The height is from 14 to 20 inches which makes 6 columns Fall represents the number of pigeon.

+* What is the total number of pigeon in the table?
-How many values are between 0 and 10?
-11 and 20?  etc.
+* How many pigeon are between 15 and 17 inches?

 <img src="images/pivot ar22.png">